Competition-Aware CPC Forecasting with Near-Market Coverage

-{ \textsuperscript{*}Nova School of Business and Economics, Portugal\\ \ We further aggregate categorical context into weekly device-level counts and search-type counts.
-The resulting panel contains 218,924 keyword--week observations and serves as the input to all subsequent forecasting models.
-This weekly aggregation provides a practical compromise between auction-level noise reduction and managerial relevance, as weekly CPC aligns more closely with campaign planning and budget-steering cycles than raw event-level outcomes.
+{ \textsuperscript{*}Nova School of Business and Economics, Portugal\\ \ This weekly aggregation provides a practical compromise between auction-level noise reduction and managerial relevance, as weekly CPC aligns naturally with campaign planning and budget-steering cycles.